 What is an occupational rating?

 An occupational rating is where you can apply to change how much you pay for insurance to reflect your job or occupation.
+So depending on your job, you may pay less or more if you apply an occupational rating.

 Our occupational ratings